chanmatthias18-alt/repo1/sql/README.md

 VS Code and most MySQL GUI tools do not support the DELIMITER command.
 The stored procedure uses a single SELECT body with no internal semicolons, so no DELIMITER change is needed.

 **A5.
 Uniform step duration**
-PARALLEL_LEVEL assumes all steps take the same amount of time.
-Steps at the same level are treated as equally ready to run.
+For the purpose of assigning PARALLEL_LEVEL, all steps are treated as taking the same amount of time.

 ---